Silver Spirit - Cruise Ship, Europe

 Silver Spirit construction

-Silver Spirit is being built by Fincantieri and in February 2009 it floated out of Ancona shipyard in Italy to begin the final stages of construction.
+Silver Spirit was built by Fincantieri and in February 2009 it floated out of Ancona shipyard in Italy to begin the final stages of construction.
 The build of Silver Spirit was the first of its kind at Ancona and brings the total of Fincantieri shipyards involved in medium-sized cruise ship construction to four.
 The others are Montefalcone, Marghera and Genoa-Sestri Ponente.

 The ship features two bow anchors, one spare anchor and two bow thrusters with controllable pitch propellers.
 There are also four electrically driven winches and the tank capacity is about 1,350m³.